US ambassador says TRIPP working groups to meet before year-end

 The working groups responsible for driving forward the “Trump Route for International Prosperity and Peace” (TRIPP) initiative have been established and are expected to convene their first meetings before the end of the year, the US Ambassador to Armenia has said.

-Speaking at an event hosted by the American Chamber of Commerce in Armenia, Ambassador Kristina Kvien explained that Washington and Yerevan were working together to set up the structures needed to develop and implement the TRIPP programme and the related memorandums of understanding, Caliber.Az reports per Armenian media.
+Speaking at an event hosted by the American Chamber of Commerce in Armenia, Ambassador Kristina Kvien explained that Washington is now "working with the Armenian government to establish the structures that will develop and implement the TRIPP and MOU visions," Caliber.Az reports, citing the US Embassy in Armenia.

 Kvien noted that relations between the United States and Armenia were now deeper and more robust than at any point in the past.
 She highlighted the launch of a strategic partnership in January 2025 as a milestone marking significant progress in the range and ambition of bilateral ties.